uaerman/homelab/README.md

 #### [Homepage](https://gethomepage.dev/latest/)

 ### Planing for hardware
 - Replacing the ISP router with a new one, probably PfSense.
-(My current ISP allow to replacement of the router.)
+(My current ISP allows to replacement of the router.)
-- NAS Server (Plamning 2x4TB RAID 1)
+- NAS Server (Planning 2x4TB 2.5' SSD RAID 1)